 To make integrating a GSHP into your home or other building structures easier, consider implementing it during the design phase, which is why these systems are better in new build homes.
 Ensuring that the home or other building structure is insulated correctly will enable the pumps to perform better.

 While underfloor heating for ground source heat pumps offers exceptional energy efficiency, it’s important to acknowledge that they are more expensive than traditional radiator systems.
-Some may prefer to merge the two to balance the cost; they install underfloor heating on the lower floor where they spend the majority of their time, enjoying warmer temperatures around 21°C. Upstairs in bedrooms, where slightly lower design temperatures of 18°C will be regulated, wall heaters or multi-zone heating can be added to align with your budget.
+Some may prefer to merge the two to balance the cost; they install underfloor heating on the lower floor where they spend the majority of their time, enjoying warmer temperatures around 21°C. Upstairs in bedrooms, where slightly lower design temperatures of 18°C will be regulated, wall heaters or multi zone underfloor heating can be added to align with your budget.

 In conclusion, to combine ground source heat pumps with underfloor heating provides an eco-friendly and efficient heating solution for homes and other structures in the UK.
 By adding natural energy from the Earth alongside underfloor heating will maximises energy efficiency by distributing heat evenly throughout the building.
 However, be aware of when source pumps should be installed around the building, as this can be an extremely costly exercise, which is why we recommend installing them with off-grid homes and new builds.